V0ID-nul/GL-Whitepaper/README.md

-This repository is archived snapshot of this work
+This repository is an archived snapshot of this work.
 No further updates are planned.

 # GL Whitepaper